 The Interlibrary Loan Code for the United States of the American Library Association recommends that all library patrons be eligible for interlibrary loan, in accordance with Article V of the Library Bill of Rights and the statement Free Access to Libraries for Minors.
 The Interlibrary Loan Code states the importance of considering the needs and interests of all users, including children and young adults.
 The Ypsilanti District Library will provide the resources to meet the ordinary needs of all its primary clientele, and any YDL cardholders who are eligible for Interlibrary Loan.
 When libraries adhere to the Interlibrary Loan Code, access to information is protected.

 For complete text of The Interlibrary Loan Code for the United States, please see www.ala.org

 C. Patron’s Right of Access to Libraries

 The Constitution of the State of Michigan, Article 8, Section 9, provides for access to public libraries by Michigan residents.
-The Elliott-Larsen Civil Rights Act, PA 453 of 1976, provides that public accommodations, which include public libraries, may not discriminate against patrons based on “religion, race, color, national origin, age, sex, height, weight, or marital status.”
+The Elliott-Larsen Civil Rights Act, PA 453 of 1976, provides that public accommodations, which include public libraries, may not discriminate against patrons based on “religion, race, color, national origin, age, sex, height, weight, familial status, or marital status.”